dnlup/doc/README.md

 Metrics sampler.

-It collects the selected metrics on a regular interval.
+It collects the selected metrics at a regular interval.
 A `Sampler` instance is stateful so, on each tick, only the values of the last sample are available.
-The old ones are overwritten each time a new [`sample`](#event-sample) event is emited.
+Each time the sampler emits the [`sample`](#event-sample) event, it will overwrite the previous one.

 #### new `doc.Sampler([options])`